October 11, 2022

 - The Library of Google Tag Manager Recipes

-Obviously, if you want to track more complex stuff, you’ll definitely need to invest some time in order to learn (there are free and paid options).
+If you want to track more complex stuff, you’ll need to invest some time to learn (there are free and paid options).
 But from my experience, learning was really fun, interesting, and engaging.